PrettyFood

 • When you’re ironing cloth napkins, stack them up in a stack of 5 and iron all at once.
 If If you spray them with water and use your steam setting, the heat will penetrate through the stack.
 Ironing them one at a time is a time-waster.

-• Keep a cruet with a stainless steel tip on it filled with olive oil near your stove, and another one with canola oil.
+• Keep a cruet with a stainless steel tip on it filled with olive oil near your stove, and another one with your favorite other kind of oil (avocado, perhaps?).
 When you need a little splash, this saves having to remove the cap of a normal container.
+These days, I keep my EVOO in a special spray bottle we sell at Capers.
+It comes in so handy, especially with the air fryer!

 • Think through your menus for the week ahead of time so you can make a comprehensive list and do double-duty where possible.